ashushreyansh/Hospital-API/README.md

 # Hospital-API

 API handled
-0- /                             - root route is not handled
+0- /                             - root route is not handled<br/>
-1- /doctors/register             - registration for doctor
+1- /doctors/register             - registration for doctor /
 2- /doctors/login                - login for doctor
 3- /pateints/regiter             - authenticated route for doctors only for registering new patients or getting data of already existing patient
 4- /patients/:id                 - patient profile with patient DATA visualised